Callisto (comics): Genoshan Excalibur

 She was one of the main characters in the 2004 Excalibur title, where she was helping Professor Xavier and Magneto rebuild Genosha.
 This alliance briefly reunited her with Archangel.

 Son of M

 In the aftermath of "House of M", Callisto is among the many mutants to have lost her powers during "Decimation".
-During the "Son of M" storyline, Quicksilver offered to her Terrigen Mist, stolen from the Inhumans, as a way to restore her powers.
+During the "Son of M" storyline, Quicksilver offers her Terrigen Mist, stolen from the Inhumans, as a way to restore her powers.
 Callisto willingly accepted the offer and the Mist effectively restored all her previous abilities, but without any control over them.
 Her new senses are so acute that even a drop of rain causes her tremendous pain; unable to handle it, she fell into a coma.
 The depowered Magneto found her body and showed it to Quicksilver saying that he poisoned her with the Terrigen Mist.
 He later took her body to a hospital, where the effects of the Mists wore off.